fluid-lab/Music-Mania/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You cam find some information on how to perform common tasks [here](https://github.com/riabhatia24/Music-Mania/blob/master/Create_React_App.md)
+You can find some information on how to perform common tasks [here](https://github.com/riabhatia24/Music-Mania/blob/master/Create_React_App.md)